 - Lea Reichardt - Space Traveller Implementation, Preliminary User Study

 - Violaine Fayolle - Graphic Design, Video

 - Prof. Dr. Robert W. Sumner - Computer Science Supervision

 - Prof. Dr. Manu Kapur - Learning Sciences Supervision

 - Dr. Amit Bermano - Supervision

 Chatain, Julia, Danielle M. Sisserman, Lea Reichardt, Violaine Fayolle, Manu Kapur, Robert W. Sumner, Fabio Zünd, Amit H. Bermano.
 2020.
 DigiGlo: Exploring the Palm as an Input and Display Mechanism through Digital Gloves.
 In Proceedings of the Annual Symposium on Computer-Human Interaction in Play (CHI PLAY ’20), November 2–4, 2020, Virtual Event, Canada.
-ACM, New York, NY, USA, 12 pages. (link coming soon) (pdf)
+ACM, New York, NY, USA, 12 pages. (link) (pdf)